readthedocs/readthedocs.org/docs/development/design/telemetry.rst

 we should be fine saving this data even if the project/version is deleted.
 As we don't care about historical data, we can save the information per-version and from their latest build only.

+We can collect data for one year, export it to cloud storage after being analyzed (maybe share this data publicity), and remove it from our database if it takes too much space.